natir/blog/content/long-read-misassemblies/index.md

 ![inversion definition](inversion_def.svg)

-An inversion observes in dotplot of reference genome against miniasm assembly of *C. elegans*
+The dotplot below shows an inversion between a reference genome and a miniasm assembly of *C. elegans*.

 ![inversion dotplot exemple](inversion_dotplot_exemple.svg)

-The contig utg0000021L map on chromosome I but contig contains an inversion.
+The contig utg0000021L maps on chromosome I but it contains a small inversion at its end.

 ### Important point

 For more details on quast misassembly definitions, you can read this section [3.1.1](http://quast.bioinf.spbau.ru/manual.html#misassemblies) and section [3.1.2](http://quast.bioinf.spbau.ru/manual.html#sec3.1.2) of the quast manual.

-Quast base its misassemblies analysis by mapping the contigs against a reference.
-To perform alignment recent version of quast use [minimap2](https://github.com/lh3/minimap2), with preset `-x asm20` [when min-identity is lower than 90%](https://github.com/ablab/quast/blob/b040cc9140c7630eea95f94cdda3b825cf4a22c3/quast_libs/ca_utils/align_contigs.py#L65).
-Alignment with identity lower than `min-identity` (95% by default, minimum 80%) are filtered by quast.
+Quast bases its misassemblies analysis on the alignmnt of contigs against a reference.
+To perform alignment, recent versions of quast use [minimap2](https://github.com/lh3/minimap2), with preset `-x asm5` by default, or `-x asm20` [when min-identity is lower than 90%](https://github.com/ablab/quast/blob/b040cc9140c7630eea95f94cdda3b825cf4a22c3/quast_libs/ca_utils/align_contigs.py#L65).
+After that, alignments with identity lower than `min-identity` (95% by default, minimum 80%) are filtered by quast.

 `min-identity` is a very important parameter.
 To consider a contig as misassembled, quast must have a minimum of two mappings for this contig.
 If the second mapping has an identity under than `min-identity` threshold quast can't observe the misassembly.
 But even more, if a contig has three successive mappings, the mapping in the middle has a lowest score than the `min-identity` threshold and the remaining gap between the two other mappings is larger than `extensize-mis-size`, then quast count a misassembly, where it isn't.